2017 Deadline has passed.

 Host organizations are selected based on an application process open to US non-profit organizations from all fifty US states.
 Applicants do not need to have contacts with organizations in the US to apply for this program.

-For the 2015 Residencies program, Fellows will be artists and arts managers working in performing arts and literature.
-Artists and arts managers working in visual and media arts may apply in October 2015 for the 2016 Residencies program.
+For the 2018 Residencies program, Fellows will be artists and arts managers working in visual and media arts.
+Artists and arts managers working in performing arts and literature may apply in October 2018 for the 2019 Residencies program.

 ArtsLink Residencies allows artists and arts managers from eligible countries to:

-The different components of ArtsLink Awards are funded by the individual supporters of CEC ArtsLink, the National Endowment for the Arts, the Trust for Mutual Understanding, The Robert Sterling Clark Foundation, the Ohio Arts Council, the Kettering Fund, Milton & Sally Avery Arts Foundation.
+The different components of ArtsLink Awards are funded by the individual supporters of CEC ArtsLink, the Trust for Mutual Understanding, the Kettering Family Philanthropies, The National Endowment for the Arts, Milton & Sally Avery Arts Foundation.